Qarah Bolagh, Razan

-Qarah Bolagh (قره بلاغ, also Romanized as Qarah Bolāgh and Qareh Bolāgh; also known as Ghareh Bolagh Sardrood and Qara Bulāq) is a village in Sardrud-e Olya Rural District, Sardrud District, Razan County, Hamadan Province, Iran.
-At the 2006 census, its population was 844, in 167 families.
+Qarah Bolagh (قره بلاغ) (Note: Also romanized as Qarah Bolāgh and Qareh Bolāgh; also known as Ghareh Bolagh Sardrood and Qara Bulāq) is a village in Sardrud-e Olya Rural District of Sardrud District in Razan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 844 in 167 households.
+The following census in 2011 counted 1,028 people in 247 households.
+The 2016 census measured the population of the village as 1,061 people in 298 households.